mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 MariaDB> START SLAVE;
 ```

-If using GTID request then it's no longer possible to use
+If using GTID request then it's no longer possible to use MASTER_LOG_FILE and
-MASTER_LOG_FILE and MASTER_LOG_POS in `CHANGE MASTER TO`
+MASTER_LOG_POS in `CHANGE MASTER TO` command: an error will be reported.

-command: an error will be reported.
+If this feature is enabled, the _mariadb10_slave_gtid_ and

-The default option value is _Off_, setting it to _On_
+_transaction_safety_ features will be automatically enabled.
+The binlog
-automatically sets _mariadb10_slave_gtid_ to _On_
+files will also be stored in a hierarchical directory tree instead of a
-(which enables GTID storage and GTID slave connections)
+single directory.

 **Note:**